jornane/node-snip/README.md

 a challenge; since IPv4 addresses are scarce, the assignment of these must be planned carefully.

-A popular solution to this problem today is the use of only RFC1918 address space in server networks (no IPv6 connectivity), with a proxy on the network edge that makes all servers available via both IPv4 and IPv6.
-Using these IPv4-only backend networks requires the proxy to have knowledge of all hosts that reside behind it, and generally requires a management infrastructure to keep track of everything.
+A popular solution to this problem today is to exclusively use RFC1918 addresses space for backend services (no IPv6 connectivity).
+A proxy server on the network edge exposes all backend services via both IPv4 and IPv6.
+Using these IPv4-only backend networks requires that the proxy has knowledge of all services that reside behind it, and generally requires a configuration management infrastructure to keep track of everything.

 This project seeks to provide an alternative solution to the problem.
 In this solution, the backend network is IPv6-only without private addresses.
-One or multiple proxies are assigned IPv4 addresses.
-IPv6 users will bypass the proxy entirely and address the backend server directly.
-IPv4 users will connect to the proxy and have their HTTPS connections forwarded to the backend server.
-The proxy requires no configuration and is designed for "*configure and forget*".
+One or multiple proxies are assigned public IPv4 addresses.
+IPv6-capable clients will bypass the proxy entirely and address the backend server directly.
+IPv4-only clients will connect to the proxy and have their HTTPS connections forwarded to the backend server.
+The proxy requires no configuration and is designed to "*configure and forget*".